Company Voluntary Arrangement

 A company voluntary arrangement (CVA) can allow your company to continue in business despite debts and insolvency.
 Our Debt Counsellors can advise on business debt and company voluntary arrangements.

-Get free advice on a company voluntary arrangement by contacting us now by clicking here.
+Get free advice on a company voluntary arrangement by contacting us today.
 A company voluntary arrangement is used to rescue companies which are insolvent yet have an underlying business that would be profitable in the future without having old debts holding it back.

 A proposal is drawn up by the Directors or if the company is in liquidation or administration the liquidator or administrator.
 The proposal must name an Insolvency Practitioner who will act as nominee and will call meetings of the members and creditors.
 The nominee also reports to the Court on whether, in his opinion, a meeting of members and creditors should be called to enable them to consider the proposal.